neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.structure_change_count
+.. method:: CVode.structure_change_count()

-    Syntax:
-        ``intcnt = cvode.structure_change_count()``

-    Description:
     Returns the integer internal value of structure_change_cnt.
     Structure_change_cnt is internally incremented whenever the
     low level computable structures of the model have been setup due to a change in number of segments, sections, topology, etc, and some internal function requires that the computable structures are consistent with the user level description of the model such as finitialize, fadvance, define_shape, and many others.

 ----

-.. method:: CVode.diam_change_count
+.. method:: CVode.diam_change_count()

-    Syntax:
-        ``cnt = cvode.diam_change_count()``

-    Description:
     Returns the integer internal value of diam_change_cnt.
     Diam_change_cnt is internally incremented whenever some internal function checks the diam_changed flag and calls the internal recalc_diam() function.

 ----

-.. method:: CVode.extra_scatter_gather
+.. method:: CVode.extra_scatter_gather(direction, pycallable)

-    Syntax:
-        ``cvode.extra_scatter_gather(direction, pycallable)``

-    Description:
     If the direction is 0, the pycallable is called immediately AFTER cvode has scattered its state variables.
     If the direction is 1, the pycallable is called immediately BEFORE cvode gathers the values of the state variables.

     For the fixed step method, the direction 0 pycallable is called after voltages have been updated and immediately before the nonvint part (before DERIVATIVE, KINETIC, etc. blocks).
 It is also called during cvode.re_init() when cvode is inactive.

     .. warning::
         Works only for fixed and global variable time step methods.